monleon96/kika-app/docs/README.md

 ## 🤝 Contributing

-This is a migration from the Streamlit UI.
-See the original implementation at `../streamlit_app/`.
+This is a new implementation replacing the previous UI.

 ## 📝 License